yegor256/blog/_posts/2018/apr/2018-04-17-how-to-be-lazy.md

 This literally means that
 you should always and only think about yourself and your personal profit.
-You should not try to improve the project, to increase its quality, to fix the code, or to refactor anything... unless you are paid for it.
+You should not try to improve the project, to increase its quality, to fix the code, or to refactor anything... unless you are _paid_ for it.

-First of all, when the task, which you are going to be paid for, is in front of you and you can't understand how to solve it, don't _blame yourself_.
+First of all, when the task, which you are going to be paid for, is in front of you and you can't understand how to solve it, _don't_ blame yourself.
 You are not supposed to be an expert in the legacy code you just opened up.
 Strictly speaking, you are not supposed to be an expert in anything.
 A project, <del>unlike your mom</del>, doesn't expect you to